j-miet/lan-server/README.md

 ```

 After a script has been added:
-- create `executables/PixelRay` directory and place PixelRay Linux executable here i.e. full path is now `executables/PixelRay/PixelRay`
+- create `executables/PixelRay` directory and place PixelRay Linux executable here i.e. full path is
+now `executables/PixelRay/PixelRay`
 - close and rebuild the server with `make build`
 - reopen the server
 - refresh web UI and you should see the button `pixelrayGif` under scripts.
 Clicking this opens the auto-generated
 input form similarly to `test` script where you can pass args and execute the script

 ## Improvements

-Things that could be added/improved:
+Some features than could get implemented:

 #### Priority

-- css: add login.html styling + a couple smaller improvements to index.html
-    - also try to move most of the inline css from index.html and app.js into style.css
-        for better control
-    - after finishing these, add an image or two to readme
 - improved progress bars (time spend + finish estimate, file size)
 - pagination (or some other measure to limit loaded file count if server eventually has hundreds/thousands of files)
 - mobile-friendly web UI
 - scripting API: add queueing and cancellation
 - add remote shutdown command + UI button (asks for confirmation e.g. input the auth token)
-    - could also add a server reset command
+    - could also add a server reset command + button
-- some unit tests + an integration test or two
+- more tests

 #### Secondary

 - move file searching to server-side (frontend sends search+sort parameters)
 - add sql database support, either a self-build minimal db engine or just sqLite, and then
-    - file tags for custom grouping
+    - custom file tags for grouping/categorizing
-    - server history logs for all uploads and job runs
+    - a separate page for server history logs to display every single upload and job run
-    - a separate page for bookmarks with add, delete and custom tags for grouping
+    - and also another page for bookmarks with add+delete and custom tags for grouping
 - add file IDs so urls don't include names anymore
+- switch file view between list (current) and grid

+#### Maybe eventually

+- file thumbnails/icons (easy to add simple "string" icons, but what about a more elaborate system)
 - scripting API: replace polling with websockets
-- file thumbnails/icons (easy to add simple "string" icons, but what about a more elaborate system)
 - upgrade from http to https